veggiemonk/awesome-docker/README.md

 -   [Practical Guide about Docker Commands in Spanish](https://github.com/brunocascio/docker-espanol) This spanish guide contains the use of basic docker commands with real life examples.
 -   [Practical Introduction to Container Terminology](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction) The landscape for container technologies is larger than just docker.
 Without a good handle on the terminology, It can be difficult to grasp the key differences between docker and (pick your favorites, CRI-O, rkt, lxc/lxd) or understand what the Open Container Initiative is doing to standardize container technology.
 -   [The Docker Handbook](https://docker-handbook.farhan.dev/) An open-source book that teaches you the fundamentals, best practices and some intermediate Docker functionalities.
 The book is hosted on [fhsinchy/the-docker-handbook](https://github.com/fhsinchy/the-docker-handbook) and the projects are hosted on [fhsinchy/docker-handbook-projects](https://github.com/fhsinchy/docker-handbook-projects) repository.
+-   [Docker Latest Tutorial](https://www.techgeekbuzz.com/tutorial/docker/what-is-docker/) — This is a series of latest docker tutorial, where you can learn what is docker, docker lifecycle, how to run Nginx Web Server in Docker?, how to run mysql on docker container, how to use Python on doceker and many other important topics.

 **Cheatsheets** by